 Bosnian coffee is “part of Bosnian and Herzegovinian culture and national identity”.
 A big deal, it’s a tradition and social ritual.
-Preparing Bosnian coffee isn’t as easy as using a French press or drip machine or making espresso.
+Preparing Bosnian coffee isn’t as easy as making espresso or using a French press, mocha pot, or drip machine.
 At first, I was clueless and asked my landlord if there was a French press coffee maker for the kitchen.
 The response was a slightly offended “no”, followed by a funny look.

 I bought the powdery local coffee – no other choice – measured a teaspoon, put it in a cup, added boiling water, stirred, and it was awful!
 I mentioned this to a Bosnian who seemed approachable on the subject.
 He lifted his eyebrow, stared at me in disbelief, and explained the complicated process of making “proper” Bosnian coffee!

 “In a country under foreign rule for centuries, with the atrocities of war still fresh in the collective memory, national identity gains new importance.
 Coffee is part of Bosnia–Herzegovina’s identity.”